Safeguarding and Child Protection Policy

 There is a duty on organisations to make appropriate arrangements to safeguard and promote the welfare of children, young people and vulnerable adults.
-Government guidance states that it depends upon effective joint working between agencies and professionals with different roles and expertise.
+Government guidance makes it clear that it is a shared responsibility, and depends upon effective joint working between agencies and professionals that have different roles and expertise.

 The statutory inquiry into the death of Victoria Climbié and the first joint Chief Inspectors report on safeguarding children highlighted the lack of priority status given to safeguarding.
 The government response to these findings included the Green Paper Every Child Matters and the provisions in the Children Act 2004.
 Section 11 of the Children Act 2004 places a duty on all agencies to make arrangements to safeguard and promote the welfare of children.